GiorgioBrusco/qat/docs/src/UsingQAT/TargetingQIR.md

 perform any transformation of the IR, it does mean that the adaptor code is loaded and that the adaptor will be operating in accordance with its settings.

-The indiidual adaptors that can be disabled are listed here:
+The individual adaptors that can be disabled are listed here:

 | Name                                    | Description                               | Default value |
 | --------------------------------------- | ----------------------------------------- | ------------- |